 Food and drink menu can also be displayed in a creative way, and easily turned into an advertising resource for social media.
 That could motivate a wider audience to have their own augmented experience at your restaurant with powerful positive word-of-mouth.
 Knowing that “after a full belly all is poetry” – with augmented reality travel apps you can entertain your customers while they are waiting for their order.

 It’s not just an augmented reality brochure, but business cards, magazine advertising & direct mail too.
-By adding little barcode symbols or markers, which, when viewed through a webcam, come to life, providing more information about the company, the service & the campaign.
+The brochure, viewed through the camera of your phone or tablet, comes to life, providing more information about the company, the service & the campaign.
 A single page advert is no longer a single page – it becomes a video, a website, therefore packing so much more into that single page advertising fee.

 Beacons are devices placed in strategic locations, such as a column or hallway, that send area-based information to a device.
 With beacons, hotels can send marketing messages and information the guest may want, such as information about tee-time availability if they’re walking toward the museum, or drink specials if they’re returning to the hotel from a day of sightseeing.